material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-Supporting graphics and meta data can be combined easily.
+Supporting graphics and metadata can be combined easily.
 Check out the list demo for many examples of how
 tiles can be configured.

 > NOTE: If using controls such as a switch within a list tile, you may need to override